-As of 1 August 2013 Sweden will be a part of the EU Blue Card Program and it will become 24th European country to participate in this immigration scheme.
+As of 1 August, 2013 Sweden will be a part of the EU Blue Card Program and it will become 24th European country to participate in this immigration scheme.
 The EU Blue Card is a work permit for the European Union, its name is based on the US Green Card program but ist concept is different.
 The EU Blue Card is not a permanent visa.
-It si designed to attract highly-qualified immigrants to work and live in every EU country.
-After Sweden joined the program the only EU countries that are still not involved are Ireland, UK and Denmark.

-While it is an EU-wide system, each country is allowed to set its own different qualification criteria for their own national Blue Card.
+While it is an EU-wide system, each country is allowed to set its own different qualification criteria for its own national Blue Card.
 However, every country must comply with the Blue Card scheme’s central principles.
-These are;
+These are:

 It will provide work and salary conditions equal to citizens

 It will allow free movement within the Schengen area

 It will allow ‘favourable conditions for family reunification’

 It is envisioned as a gateway to gaining permanent resident status.